One of the habits of cats, is that they often tend to sleep while curled into a ball of fluffy fur, with the tail tucked underneath.

 - Cats are territorial, especially with their owner.
 A cat can curl up next to you to protect you.
 They are protecting their territory and everyone in their area.
 Your cat leaves its scent on you as a warning to other pets.

-If your cat does not normally curl up next to you but starts to, it could mean a few different things, such as
+If your cat’s sleeping position does not normally include curling up next to you, but your cat starts to adopt this sleeping position, it could mean a few different things, such as

-- Your cat is getting older, and cats become more fragile as they age.
+- Your cat is getting older, and becoming more fragile with age.

-- Another reason your cat curls up next to you is that it may not feel well and tries to convey to you that it is ill.
+- Another reason your cat tucks up next to you is that it may not feel well and tries to convey to you that it is ill.

 Why Do Cats Sleep with Their Owners at Night?